Bloomsbury Music and Sound - About Bloomsbury Music and Sound

 Ethnomusicology

-Covering all five continents and containing in-depth studies of the musical cultures of over 30 nations and regions, the 79 eBooks and reference works in the Ethnomusicology collection serve as a core resource for music and culture students and scholars around the globe.
+Covering music from across the globe and containing in-depth studies of the musical cultures of over 30 nations and regions, the 79 eBooks and reference works in the Ethnomusicology collection serve as a core resource for music and culture students and scholars around the globe.
 The collection includes the landmark multi-volume reference work Music Around the World, and reference works that serve as foundational resources on Caribbean popular music, Native American and African American music, ethnic and border music, Latin music, and hip hop around the world, as well as high-quality monograph studies of key issues in the field of ethnomusicology..

 Click here to find out more about the collection.